FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Baselines and Methods

-Note that we compare \et~to initializing a cosine classifier with class centroids and fine-tuning (Weight Imprinting).
-We find that \ET~outperforms Weight Imprinting and affords two significant advantages besides better accuracy.
+We compare \et~to initializing a cosine classifier with class centroids and fine-tuning (Weight Imprinting). \ET~outperforms Weight Imprinting and affords two significant advantages besides better accuracy.
 1) \et~has two frequencies of updates (fast instance-based and slow gradient-based) which allows the method to quickly adapt to distribution shifts while providing the capacity to improve over a long time horizon.
-2) \et~ automatically balances between few-shot \& many-shot performance, unlike Weight Imprinting which requires apriori knowledge of when to switch from centroid-based initialization to fine-tuning.
+2) \et~ automatically balances between few-shot \& many-shot performance, unlike Weight Imprinting which requires apriori knowledge of when to switch from centroid-based classification to fine-tuning.